 For more information about Suddenlink products and services in Texas, please visit our main Web site and enter the zip code where you live.

-Suddenlink expects to invest nearly $100 million this year in Texas, and by the end of the year will have invested approximately $700 million in the state since 2006.
+Suddenlink expects to invest approximately $170 million this year in Texas, and by the end of the year will have invested approximately $1 billion in the state since 2006.

-In recent years, Suddenlink has rolled out increasingly faster Internet services, with download speeds up to 50 or 107 Megabits per second (Mbps) in many areas.
-It also has expanded the availability of video on demand (VOD), wireless home networking (WiFi@Home), TV Caller ID, TiVo® HD/DVR, Any-Room DVR, and a home security service.
+In recent years, Suddenlink has rolled out increasingly faster Internet services, with download speeds up to 1 Gigabit per second (Gbps) in many areas.
+It also has expanded the number of available HD channels and the availability of video on demand (VOD), wireless home networking (WiFi@Home), TV Caller ID, TiVo® HD/DVR, Any-Room DVR, and a home security service.
 The company has also introduced new state-of-the-art retail centers in several Texas locations.

 We proudly provide cash and/or in-kind support to events and organizations within and beyond our Texas service areas, including: Texas A&M University, University of Texas at Tyler, Texas Tech University, Stephen F. Austin University, East Texas Leadership Academy, Cancer Foundation for Life, Boys and Girls Club, Habitat for Humanity, American Cancer Society, Bluegrass Festival, Relay for Life, March of Dimes, Children’s Advocacy Center, YMCA, Hospice of San Angelo, and the West Texas Rehabilitation Center.